The Brink's Job

 The Brink's Job is a 1978 American crime comedy drama film directed by William Friedkin and starring Peter Falk, Peter Boyle, Allen Garfield, Warren Oates, Gena Rowlands, and Paul Sorvino.
-It is based on the Brink's robbery of 1950 in Boston, and the book about it, Big Stick-Up at Brinks by Noel Behn, where about 2.7 million dollars in cash, checks, and government securities was stolen.
+It is based on the Brink's robbery of 1950 in Boston, and the book about it, Big Stick-Up at Brinks by Noel Behn.
+Robbers stole $2.7 million in cash, checks, and government securities.

 The film was nominated for an Oscar for Best Art Direction (Dean Tavoularis, Angelo P. Graham, Bruce Kay and George R. Nelson).

-The film basically uses true facts (and participant names) from the case, although several actual details are omitted or elided together in order to tell a compact story within the film's running time.
+The film uses facts (and participant names) from the case, although several actual details are omitted or elided together in order to tell a compact story.

 Plot

 Small-time Boston crook Tony Pino tries to make a name for himself.
 He and his five associates pull off a robbery whenever they can.
 Tony stumbles across the fact that the Brink's security procedures are incredibly lax.
 He and his gang easily rob over $100,000 in cash from a parked Brink's armored car.
-To find out more, Tony disguises himself as a spark plug salesman to get an inside look at Brink's large and so-called "impregnable fortress" headquarters in the city's North End.
+To find out more, Tony disguises himself as a spark plug salesman to get an inside look at Brink's large and so-called "impregnable fortress" headquarters in the North End of Boston.
 The company had been thought to have unbreachable security as a private "bank" throughout the East Coast.

 Once inside, Tony realizes that Brink's is anything but a fortress and that employees treat the money "like garbage."
 Still wary of Brink's public image, Tony breaks in one night after casing the building.
 He finds that only two doors in the building are locked, and one is easily bypassed by leaping a gate.
 The only thing locked in the building is the vault.

 Tony also realizes that despite what Brink's claims, there is only a 10-cent alarm in the vault room itself, almost impossible to set off.
 It appears that Brink's had relied so much on its reputation that it had not even bothered locking the doors.
 Pino begins to plan a robbery, using the rooftop of a neighboring building as an observation platform.

 Tony and his dim brother-in-law Vinnie put together a motley gang of thieves.
 They include the debonair Jazz Maffie and an Iwo Jima veteran, Specs O'Keefe, who is taken on before they realize how unbalanced he is.
 Over the crew's objections, Pino also invites arrogant fence/liquor store owner Joe McGinnis to be in on the job.